bhaveshnagotha/word-counter/README.md

 Free & Accessible Anywhere – No installation needed, just open your browser and use it.

-👉 Try the free Word & Character Counter Tool to instantly measure your text length and stay on track with your writing goals.
+👉 Try the free [Word & Character Counter Tool](https://www.santprotools.com/word-counter/) to instantly measure your text length and stay on track with your writing goals.

 Final Thoughts

 In a world where communication is key, the right number of words can make all the difference.
 Whether you’re writing a school essay, crafting a social media post, or preparing professional documents, a Word & Character Counter ensures your message is clear, concise, and impactful.

-Start optimizing your writing today with the free Word Counter Tool .
+Start optimizing your writing today with the free Word Counter Tool

+In a world where communication is key, the right number of words can make all the difference.
+Whether you’re writing a school essay, crafting a social media post, or preparing professional documents, a Word & Character Counter ensures your message is clear, concise, and impactful.

+Start optimizing your writing today with the free [Word Counter Tool](https://www.santprotools.com/word-counter/).